Jean Fréour

 Jean Fréour (8 August 1919 – 11 June 2010) was a prominent Breton sculptor.

+Biography

 Fréour was born in Nantes.
-He studied at the Bordeaux School of the Fine arts and attended the classes of Louis-Henry Bouchard in the national School of the Fine arts in Paris.
+He studied at the Bordeaux School of the Fine Arts and attended the classes of Louis-Henry Bouchard in the national School of the Fine Arts in Paris.
 He is a member of the Breton artistic movement Seiz Breur.

 In the mid-1950s he settled in the Breton south coast town of Batz-sur-Mer.
 For a period of a year, he was mayor of the town.

-In his work, Fréour uses different materials, including the schist, marble, onyx, and wood.
+In his work, Fréour uses different materials, including schist, marble, onyx, and wood.
 His sculptures often carry a stamp of Breton identity impregnated with Catholicism.

-He is the author of the statue of Anne of Brittany (made of bronze and erected in the city of Nantes in 2002).
+He is the maker of the statue of Anne of Brittany (made of bronze and erected in the city of Nantes in 2002).

-The works of Jean Fréour gives details of Fréours work.
+The works of Jean Fréour gives details of his work.